 UniCC LALR(1) Parser Generator

-UniCC (UNIversal Compiler Compiler) is a LALR(1) parser generator.
-It compiles an augmented grammar definition into a program source code that parses the grammar.
-Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in nearly any programming language.
+UniCC (UNIversal Compiler-Compiler) compiles an augmented grammar definition into a program source code that parses the described grammar.
+Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in almost any programming language.

 This is the full definition for a four-function arithmetic syntax including their integer calculation semantics (in C).